Rossy Mendoza: Biography

-In the television, she incursed in the telenovelas in 1979, in Yara, with Angélica María.
-She also participated in the celebrated TV show Variedades de medianoche, with Manuel Valdés.
+On television she appeared in the telenovela Yara with Angélica María in 1979.
+She also took part in the popular television show Variedades de medianoche with Manuel Valdés.

-In the decade of the 1990s, her appearances are sporadic.
-In 1993 she returns to the Blanquita Theater, to alternate with the Sonora Matancera.
+In the 1990s her appearances were sporadic.
+In 1993 she returned to the Blanquita Theater, to appear on a bill with the dance band La Sonora Matancera.
 At the end of the decade she was diagnosed with cancer.
-In 1999, Mendoza participated in the theater show Las inolvidables de la noche, with also vedettes Amira Cruzat, Wanda Seux, Grace Renat and Malú Reyes.
+In 1999, Mendoza took part in the theater show Las inolvidables de la noche, in which the vedettes Amira Cruzat, Wanda Seux, Grace Renat and Malú Reyes also appeared.

-She was also a model of renowned photographers like Nadine Markova and Paulina Lavista and the famous painter José Luis Cuevas.
-In addition to Cuevas, other painters have shaped their beauty Ricardo Garcia Mora, Juan Buitimea (painter belonging to the Yaqui tribe), among others.
+Mendoza also modelled for photographers such as Nadine Markova and Paulina Lavista as well as the painter José Luis Cuevas.
+Other artists that have painted her include Ricardo Garcia Mora and Juan Buitimea, a member of the Yaqui indigenous people.

-In 2016, Rossy along with the vedettes Olga Breeskin, Lyn May, Wanda Seux and Princesa Yamal, is one of the protagonists of the documentary Beauties of the Night by the filmmaker María José Cuevas.
+In 2016 Mendoza, along with the vedettes Olga Breeskin, Lyn May, Wanda Seux and Princesa Yamal, was the subject of the Mexican documentary film Beauties of the Night directed by María José Cuevas.

-Master Dámaso Pérez Prado composed the Mambo "The Waist of Rossy" in honor of her slim figure.
+The Cuban musician Dámaso Pérez Prado composed the Mambo "The Waist of Rossy" in honor of her slim figure.

+Mendoza died from a heart attack on 29 December 2023, at the age of 78.